YishiChen/Fall-detection-on-STM32-Microcontroller-using-quantized-CNN/README.md

-# MlonMCU

-This is a course project for the course Machine Learning on Microcontrollers at ETH Zürich.
+# This is a course project for the course Machine Learning on Microcontrollers at ETH Zürich.

 The aim of this project is to develop a quantized and pruned CNN model for fall detection using real-time sensor data from the accelerometer and gyroscope on a STM32 microcontroller.